Bankruptcy Exemptions are the laws that allow you to keep assets in a Chapter 7 Bankruptcy

 Once a Chapter 7 bankruptcy is filed, you cannot voluntarily dismiss the case.
 A judge must review any request to end a debtor’s case.
 A judge will not dismiss your case just because a debtor is losing property or a trustee sues a debtor’s family member.

 An experienced Virginia bankruptcy attorney will be able to review your situation and help prevent potential problems in your case.
 Having an lawyer handle your case properly from the start can prevent problems later on.
+Additionally, an experienced attorney may also help you plan for your Virginia bankruptcy exemptions to protect as much in assets as possible.

 If Chapter 7 is not right for your situation, there can be other options.
 Many people who qualify for Chapter 7 due to their income, choose to file a Chapter 13 because there are not adequate bankruptcy exemptions to protect all of their assets.
 If you have nonexempt assets, a Chapter 13 is another option to consider.
 In a Chapter 13, you are allowed to keep all nonexempt assets because debtors are required to pay out the value of these unprotected assets over the course of three to five years.
 Additionally, sometimes debt negotiation is a better option.
 If you have limited amounts of debt or cannot qualify for a Chapter 7, sometimes having an attorney help you settle a debt, is a better option.